shaunwang1350/MyersBriggsMLProject/README.md

     - "N-S"
     - "T-F"
     - "J-P"
-- Depending on the final presentation of the dashboard, we may either keep the four labels separate or group them together into 16 possible variations.

 ## Objectives
 Our objectives are divided into four segments with four different contributor roles: